hyrmn/faffdotnet/README.md

 So, from here, I'm going to add some basic HTML flow because I want to bring in [HTMX](https://htmx.org) to play with.
 And I want to add in some real tests and some integration tests.

+Oh, and of course I need to bring in LiteDB since I mentioned it in the first section.
+And save stuff to it.
+Fun stuff.

 ## Special Thanks

 This little app is made possible by: